dkilcy/icehouse-saltstack/README.md

 # icehouse-saltstack

-This project **Deprecated** and no longer being actively maintained.
+This project is **Deprecated** and no longer being actively maintained.
 OpenStack Kilo is out.
 See [dkilcy/kilo-saltstack](https://github.com/dkilcy/kilo-saltstack)

 CentOS 6.5 version